luciuskwok/CISC-3610/README.md

 # CISC-3610

-Portfolio site for CISC 3610 Mutlimedia Programming
+Portfolio site for _CISC 3610 Multimedia Programming_.

-This site will contain the homework and assignments for this course.
+This site contains the homework, labs, and assignments for this course.